Contraception in Women with Cardiovascular Risk Factors

 Hypertension: Long-acting reversible methods, including implants and intrauterine systems, as well as progestin-only pills, do not appear to have increased risk of cardiovascular or cerebrovascular events in women with hypertension.
-Depo-medroxyprogesterone (DMPA) can generally be used in women with hypertension, except for those with severe hypertension or vascular disease (US Medical Eligibility Criteria (USMEC) Category 3).
-In women with hypertension, CHC use as associated with a higher risk of stroke and acute myocardial infarction compared to non-use.
-If CHC’s are used, blood pressure should be measured before initiating combined hormonal contraceptives (CHCs).
+Depo-medroxyprogesterone (DMPA) can generally be used in women with hypertension, except for those with severe hypertension (systolic ≥ 160 mm Hg or diastolic ≥ 100 mm Hg) or vascular disease (US Medical Eligibility Criteria (USMEC) Category 3).
+In women with hypertension, combined hormonal contraceptives (CHCs) use is associated with a higher risk of stroke and acute myocardial infarction compared to non-use.
+If CHC’s are used, blood pressure should be measured before initiating this method.
 In a systematic review, those patients who did not have blood pressure measurements before starting CHCs had a higher risk of acute myocardial infarction or ischemic stroke compared to women in whom blood pressure was measured.
-Women with hypertension (systolic BP of 140 – 159 mm Hg or diastolic BP 90 – 99 mm Hg) or those with adequately controlled hypertension should generally not use CHCs (USMEC Category 3).
-Women with severe hypertension (systolic ≥ 160 mm Hg or diastolic ≥ 100 mm Hg) should not use CHCs (USMEC Category 4).
+Women with hypertension (systolic BP of 140 – 159 mm Hg or diastolic BP 90 – 99 mm Hg) or those with adequately controlled hypertension should generally not use CHCs as the theoretical or proven risk generally outweighs the benefit (USMEC Category 3).
+Women with severe hypertension should not use CHCs (USMEC Category 4).

-Obesity: The levonorgestrel intrauterine system should be considered in obese women because it offers protection against their increased risk for endometrial abnormalities.
+Obesity: The levonorgestrel intrauterine system should be considered in obese women because it offers protection against their increased risk for endometrial hyperplasia.
 Obese adolescent DMPA users are at increased risk for weight gain compared to other users and non-users.
 Despite concerns regarding decreased efficacy, both CHC and POC are generally safe in women with BMI greater than 30 kg/m2.
 Limited evidence demonstrates that obese women who use CHC’s do not have a higher risk for acute myocardial infarction or stroke compared to non-CHC users.
 The advantages of using hormonal contraception generally outweigh the risks.
-Nevertheless, obese women using CHC are at small increased risk of venous thromboembolism, so use of POC is encouraged.
+Nevertheless, obese women using CHC are at small increased risk of venous thromboembolism.

-Smoking: POC and non-hormonal contraception do not have these risks and are preferred.
+Smoking: POC and non-hormonal contraception are preferred.
 CHC use is associated with both an age and dose-related increased risk of myocardial infarction, so they should not be used in patients who smoke and are 35 or older.